Another excellent event put together by Retail Bulletin.

 - Don’t always match prices – learn how to justify price differences

-- Customer Experience are part of Operations not Marketing
+- Customer Experience is part of Operations not Marketing

 - All channels report to the same person